 Unfortunately, there’s no a one-size-fits-all pricing strategy that matches any kind of an online marketplace center.
 The income may be generated from different types of services including ads, affiliate revenues, paid vendor promotions and so on but still, commissions would take the largest share.

-What kind of commissions do two-sided ecommerce shopping malls charge?
+What kind of commissions do two-sided marketplaces charge?

 - transaction fees (flat or percentage)